 This morning didn’t have the most auspicious start I’ve got to admit.
 I’m not a big drinker usually but this weekend just happened to include two nights out in a row.
-Including last night when Mr PB and I accidently crashed a wedding.
+Including last night when my husband and I accidentally crashed a wedding.
 No seriously.
 It honestly was a genuine error though.
-We arrived at the venue that Mr PB had written down carefully on the calendar before putting the invite into the recycling, (maybe now he will stop moaning at me for keeping everything!!), we were a little late and flustered and weren’t too phased that we didn’t recognize anyone, we only really knew the groom after all!
+We arrived at the venue that he had written down carefully on the calendar before putting the invite into the recycling, (maybe now he will stop moaning at me for keeping everything!!), we were a little late and flustered and weren’t too phased that we didn’t recognize anyone, we only really knew the groom after all!

-We headed straight for the bar and got a drink, and after about 10 minutes of looking round, slowly came to the realisation that we may not be at the right wedding, Mr PB refused to believe we, (he!), could make such an error, until it was 100% confirmed when we went for a tactical look at the cards on the gift table, oh yes,and meeting the father of the groom was a hint too!
+We headed straight for the bar and got a drink, and after about 10 minutes of looking round, slowly came to the realisation that we may not be at the right wedding, my (hapless!) husband refused to believe we, (he!), could make such an error, until it was 100% confirmed when we went for a tactical look at the cards on the gift table, oh yes,and meeting the father of the groom was a hint too!

-Amazingly, we managed to style it out, and while Mr PB went off to try and get hold of his friend, without his phone, and mine without his friend’s number in, my conscience had me standing at the bar trying to subtly explain to the barman our predicament and pay for our drinks, as I couldn’t live with myself knowing that the lovely gift of the first drink being on the bride and groom, was going to go to two people they’d never met!
+Amazingly, we managed to style it out, and while he went off to try and get hold of his friend, (without his phone, because of course he’s left that at home!) my conscience had me standing at the bar trying to subtly explain to the barman our predicament and pay for our drinks, as I couldn’t live with myself knowing that the lovely gift of the first drink being on the bride and groom, was going to go to two people they’d never met!

 It just shows that it pays to be honest, because the barman took our drinks off their tab without making me pay for them, and also told me it happened quite a bit and gave me directions to another hotel with a very similar name.
 And so we made it out without being rumbled, near hysterical with relieved giggles, thinking that surely this must qualify as a tick on our bucketlists!!
-Luckily, pulling up at the second wedding venue of the night, a large sign on with the name of the bride and groom on put our mind at rest, my faith in Mr PB’s ability to write any details down properly severely shaken, worrying that we were a day late!
-(Can you imagine?!)
+Luckily, pulling up at the second wedding venue of the night, a large sign on with the name of the bride and groom on put our mind at rest, my faith in my husband’s ability to write any details down properly severely shaken.

-Feeling much better after a very unhealthy breakfast in the sunshine watching the planes, we stopped off at home for a change into shorts, (very unexpected to see the sun!), and to grab some snacks and sun cream before driving the incredibly scenic route to one of Britain’s real beauty spots, Minchinhampton Common.
+So there we were, a little jaded, but with a planned trip to see the amazing Gifford’s Circus we went out for breakfast and then after a quick visit home to change into shorts, (very unexpected to see the sun!), and to grab some snacks and sun cream, we set off on the incredibly scenic route to one of Britain’s real beauty spots, Minchinhampton Common.

 The way to Giffords circus was well signposted, and once we arrived, there was ample parking for visitors and around the pristine white big top were very quaint, old-fashioned, burgundy vans selling reasonably priced food, snacks and various other concessions.
 There were also plenty of toilets which is always brilliant with a high ratio of small people present.

-We waited for a short while, the excitement palpable, (as you can see above!), before the hilarious Tweedie the Clown came out to start things off and entertain everyone while the last people found seats and sat down.
+We waited for a short while, the excitement palpable, before the hilarious Tweedie the Clown came out to start things off and entertain everyone while the last people found seats and sat down.
 He was absolutely brilliant and very quickly had all the children in the audience in absolute belly aching hysterics.
 The adults were all in fits as well actually!

 Please believe me when I tell you that to me, from exciting start until the echo of the last clap dies away, Giffords Circus is everything that is right in this world and that is written with no exaggeration!